|

 Is a "condensed narrative of the oral proceedings that the

 appellant believes necessary for the appeal."
 Cal.
-Rules of
+Rules

-Court, rule 8.137(b)(1).
-It is rarely used to replace the reporter's
+of Court, rule 8.137(b)(1).
+It is rarely used to replace the

-through no fault of the appellant.
-An example of when a settled
+cannot be transcribed through no fault of the appellant.
+An example

-statement can be used to supplement the reporter's transcript is
+of when a settled statement can be used to supplement the reporter's

-to make a record of discussions between counsel and the court at
+transcript is to make a record of discussions between counsel

-the bench that are unreported.
+and the court at the bench that are unreported.

 Standard of Review

-main standards of review are abuse of discretion,
+are abuse of discretion, substantial

-substantial evidence, and de novo
+evidence, and de novo or independent review.

-or independent review.
 Federal decisions add what is known as

 "clear error" and "plain